Probate and Estate Administration in Manchester & Bolton

 We can also advise you on ways to vary the terms of a deceased's will or intestacy (within two years of their death) to take advantage of tax planning schemes and long term care planning for the surviving spouse or partner.

-Helen S Law is a member of the Society of Trusts and Estates (STEP) and a member of the Solicitors for the Elderly group with particular expertise in these areas of the Law.
+Liz Taylor is a member of the Society of Trusts and Estates (STEP) and a member of the Solicitors for the Elderly group with particular expertise in these areas of the Law.

 We live in an age where the Internet can make us experts in a particular field in a matter of clicks.
 This is no different where the administration of an estate is concerned.
 There is undoubtedly a wealth of information available on the Internet to help guide Executors and Administrators through the process of dealing with an estate.
 Unfortunately, a lot of the information available is incorrect and even where it is correct, it is very easy to follow a process or complete a form inaccurately.